AngelGonePro/nova-next-generation-optimized-versatile-audio-codec/README.md

 | **FLAC** | **Level 8** | Maximum FLAC compression |
 | **WAV** | Uncompressed PCM | Source/reference |

+> **APE note:** APE was tested at multiple compression levels.
+> "Extra High" produced smaller files than "Insane" in the tested
+> material, so Extra High is used for the comparisons shown here.

 ## Preliminary Observations

 These results are experimental and do not represent NOVA's final